 For patients undergoing platelet rich plasma injections, this becomes especially relevant.
 PRP works by stimulating the body’s natural repair response using your own platelets.
 But if the body is under chronic physiological stress, that repair response may be less efficient.

 Studies in regenerative medicine Australia have shown that elevated stress is associated with slower wound healing and reduced tissue regeneration.
-This doesn’t mean PRP therapy won’t work—but it does highlight the importance of a holistic recovery plan that includes emotional regulation and rest.
+This doesn’t mean PRP therapy won’t work.
+But it does highlight the value of a holistic recovery plan that includes emotional regulation and rest.

 Why Sleep Matters for Orthopaedic Recovery

 Sleep is one of the most restorative processes available to the human body.
-During deep sleep, the body releases growth hormone, supports collagen synthesis, and repairs musculoskeletal tissue—all vital for patients recovering from PRP treatment.
+During deep sleep, the body releases growth hormone and supports collagen synthesis.
+It also repairs musculoskeletal tissue.
+All of this is vital for patients recovering from PRP treatment.

 Sleep also: